 Aesthetically, vinyl provides a wider range of options than ordinary lumber.
 You can find color options for brown, gray, white, tan, or even patterns that mimic the grain of wood.
 Aesthetically, PVC provides a wider range of options than ordinary lumber.
 You can find color options for brown, gray, white, tan, or even patterns that mimic the grain of wood.
 Solid PVC decking has been manufactured for over 20 years and has improved in both formulation and aesthetics over that time.
 It is also lighter than many synthetic decking materials, making it easier to move around the jobsite.

 Some of the downsides of PVC decking are cost and recycled content.
-When compared to wood, PVC decking has a much higher upfront cost, around $10-$12 per square foot, depending on the manufacturer.
+When compared to wood, PVC decking is much more expensive, around $10-$15 per square foot for just the decking materials, depending on the manufacturer.
 As with any longer-lasting building material, the increased cost of materials can be mitigated over time by the savings of reduced maintenance.
 Lastly, most PVC decking has less recycled content than other synthetic decking options (some PVC products are 100% virgin material).
 This increases the carbon footprint and doesn’t necessarily result in a higher quality deck board.